TheoBong/TheoBong/README.md

 > "Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose."

 Steve Jobs, 2005

+> "Everythings a copy of a copy of a copy."

+Tyler Durden